jimwebber/neo4j-tutorial/README.markdown

 !["New Daleks""](http://static.bbc.co.uk/images/ic/qe/crop/946x532/doctorwho/monsters/daleks/d11/s01/galleries/new_dalek_gallery/37.jpg)

-This set of Koans will provide practical guidance for getting to grips with graph data structures and operations using the Neo4j open source graph database.
-It's part of a more comprehensive tutorial presented by the [authors](#authors) and others at conferences and tutorials.
-In fact anyone can take these materials freely and run their own tutorials.
+This set of Koans provides a hands-on tutorial for learning the Neo4j open source graph database.
+It's part of a more comprehensive tutorial often presented by the [authors](#authors) and other folks.

 What are Koans?
 ---------------

-The Koan idea was borrowed from the [Ruby Koans](http://rubykoans.com/) which provide a number of broken unit tests, and in fixing those tests increasingly advanced facets of Ruby are explored.
-The Koan model provides very rapid feedback and a structured learning path wrapped in a pre-configured environment that gets us up and running very quickly.
-These are very desirable characteristics when it comes to learning Neo4j, and so these Koans have adopted the same model: there are a set of (broken) unit tests, and in fixing each of them we learn some aspect of using Neo4j.
+The Koan idea was borrowed from the [Ruby Koans](http://rubykoans.com/) which provide a number of broken unit tests, and in fixing those tests increasingly advanced Ruby features are learned.
+The Koan model provides very rapid feedback and a structured learning path wrapped in a pre-configured environment for rapid learning.

+These are very desirable characteristics when it comes to learning Neo4j too, and so the Neo4j Koans have adopted the same model: there are a set of (broken) unit tests, and in fixing each of them we learn some aspect of using Neo4j.
 As we work forwards through the Koans we'll learn more sophisticated APIs, query languages and techniques and by the end of the Koans we'll feel supremely confident about using Neo4j in production.

 Prerequisites
 -------------

-You'll need to be familiar with the Java programming language, and it'd be helpful if you understood unit testing too.
-If you like a particular IDE like Eclipse or IntelliJ, that's fine but you can run these Koans from the command line if that's the way you're wired.
+You'll need to be familiar with the Java programming language for some of the Koans and confident enough in Java to be able to run JUnit tests.
+If you like a particular IDE like Eclipse or IntelliJ, that's fine but you can run these Koans from the command line too if you prefer to work that way (there's an [Ant](http://ant.apache.org) build script).
 All the graph database knowledge you'll need will be developed as part of completing the Koans.

 Setting up Koans
 ----------------